 Is the Evil Eye Real?

 There are various philosophies on how to protect and get rid of the evil eye: each area has its methods handed down from generation to generation and every professional in the sector rejects these practices and uses other tools.

 The most used way to protect yourself from the evil eye is the pentacles and the astral protection, suggested by professional magicians, or lucky charm amulets of popular culture, which can vary depending on the cultural and social contexts: for example making horns with the fingers of your hand, touching an iron or wooden object, or for devotees, to bring a holy picture or wear a necklace with a crucifix.

-Especially in southern Italy, where I used to live, there is a very ancient Christian tradition of having the priest bless the houses, as a purification of the inhabitants and also of the house, to ward off negative and evil energies.
+Especially in southern Italy, where I used to live, there is a very ancient Christian tradition of having the priest bless the houses, purifying the inhabitants and the house, to ward off negative and evil energies.

-For those who prefer to do it themselves, the most used practices are somewhat interesting.
-There is the ritual of oil: which consists of pouring drops of oil into the water if the drops of oil widen then that is the confirmation of the evil eye.
-In this case, the ritual must be repeated a couple of times, to get rid of the negativity.
+The most used practices are interesting for those who prefer to do it themselves.
+There is the ritual of oil: pouring drops of oil into the water if the drops of oil widen then that is the confirmation of the evil eye.
+In this case, the ritual must be repeated several times to eliminate negativity.

-Other traditions instruct that those who are performing the rite should draw a cross with an iron object in correspondence with the person who is to be treated.
+Other traditions instruct that those performing the rite should draw a cross with an iron object in correspondence with the person to be treated.
 As he makes these gestures, a litany murmurs through which calls the evil one back into his body, expelling him through reactions of the body such as tears and yawns.